-While exploring Tallahassee, Florida’s capital, you’re bound to get hungry.
-Here are some fun and mouthwatering places for you to try!
+While exploring Florida’s capital, you’re bound to get hungry.
+Here are some fun places to eat in Tallahassee!

 If you’re still hungry after all of this amazing food, or are just craving a late night snack, then stop by Loft Pursuits.
 Not only do they make great ice cream (they rotate through almost 200 flavors), but they also sell games and toys, make their own hard candy (on display is some old school candy making machinery), and display lots of cool vintage items.
 It’s a fun place to browse around while eating some yummy ice cream or drinking a tasty shake.

 From classy salads to bizarre burgers, Tallahassee has it all!
 During our visit, we did a lot of exploring and it was great to know that we had so many options when we needed to refuel.
 We can’t wait to return and try even more mouthwatering meals!

 So are you monkeys hungry yet?
 What do you think of all the great food options in Tallahassee?
 We’d love to read your comments below! 🙂

 **A big thank you to Visit Tallahassee for suggesting such great places to eat.
 While two of the meals were complimentary, as always, all opinions are our own.**